ansible-collections/cloud-content-handbook/validated_content.md

 ## What is it?

-Validated content differs from most of our supported collection content in two ways.
-The first is that it primarily consists of YAML content, that is, roles and playbooks, as opposed to Python plugins.
-The second is that it is unsupported.
-These collections are intended to be an exemplar of Ansible content.
-The validated content that we maintain currently lives under the [Red Hat CoP org](https://github.com/redhat-cop).
+We maintain several validated content collections which all live under the [Red Hat CoP org](https://github.com/redhat-cop).
+For more information on what validated content is, and how it fits into Ansible's overall content strategy, see: https://www.redhat.com/en/blog/automate-expert-ansible-validated-content.

 For GitHub related support such as creating a new repo or granting permissions on existing repos, file an issue or create a PR in the https://github.com/redhat-cop/org repo.